ollipal/botafar/docs/source/arduino.md

 }
 ```

-(This code implemented simplicity in mind, so it uses dynamic memory allocation and does not  take advanced Arduino topics such as _heap fragmentation_ and _memory exhaustion_) into account.)
+(This code implemented to be easily modified and extended.
+It uses dynamic memory allocation and does not  take advanced Arduino topics such as _heap fragmentation_ and _memory exhaustion_ into account.)

 Then install pySerial by running: